 If you’re like most writers and editors, migrating the content on your website isn’t something you do often.
-So when you’re facing the challenge of moving your assets from one CMS to another, the task can seem daunting—and with good reason.
+So when you’re facing the challenge of moving your assets from one CMS to another—such as a future-proof headless CMS—the task can seem daunting, and with good reason.
 After all, there’s a lot at stake.

 If your content migration is done poorly, you run the risk of frustrating your most important site visitors: the ones who visit frequently and may have bookmarked your content.
 Worse, if you aren’t careful, you can damage the SEO credibility you’ve dedicated years building.